zalf-rdm/geonode-k8s/README.md

 This helm chart provides the possibility to run most of the services redundant to increase performance on the one hand and increase fail safe on the other hand.

 To get an overview of the available configuration check out the values [docs](deployment/geonode/README.md).
-If you want to run the helm chart first on a minicube cluster check out the [minicube](docs/minicube-installation.md) guide.
-Also check the minicube-values.yaml for basic configuration.
+If you want to run the helm chart first on a minikube cluster check out the [minikube](docs/minikube-installation.md) guide.
+Also check the minikube-values.yaml for basic configuration.

 If you want to go straight for a production installation follow the [installation](#install) guide.